Commercial Gym Flooring Buyers Guide

 Rolled Rubber Flooring Maintenance

 When it comes to installation, the rolls are heavy, but with a team of two or more, rolled rubber flooring is easy to install.
 You’ll want to check your subfloor to make sure they meet installation requirements, but don’t worry, our installation guide covers all that.
-(For more information on installation, click here.)
 We’ll get into more detail about installing rolled rubber flooring in a bit.

 Durability & Impact Resistance

 Because rolled rubber flooring is sound and shock-resistant, you’ll be preserving your members’ joints AND their ears (and the sanity of your staff).
 Gym flooring should provide grip for the safety of your members, yet still allow the body to move naturally.
-All Zogics Flooring is made of a unique polymeric composition that is designed to provide maximum comfort underfoot.
+All Ecore Rolled Rubber Flooring is made of a reclaimed rubber material that is designed to provide maximum comfort underfoot.
 More importantly, this resilient flooring absorbs the shock of training impact and is slip resistant, which greatly reduces the potential for stress and injury.

-Puzzle Tile Flooring are precise cut interlocking pieces that install quickly with virtually invisible seams
+Interlocking Flooring Tiles are precise-cut interlocking pieces that install quickly with virtually invisible seams.

 - Precise interlocking tiles